Sean Cashman

-Sean Cashman (born September 9, 1987) in an American professional baseball coach in the Texas Rangers organization and former college baseball coach.
+Sean Cashman (born September 9, 1987) is an American professional baseball coach in the Texas Rangers organization and former college baseball coach.
 He was the head coach of the Saint Peter's Peacocks during the 2013 season.

 Born in Toms River, New Jersey, Cashman graduated from Toms River High School North.

 College career

 Cashman was a pitcher for Saint Peter's.
 After his playing days, he worked as a scout and eventually turned to coaching, serving as an assistant at Ocean County College for one season.
 He then moved to Temple for two seasons, before landing the top assistant position at Saint Peter's for one season.
 After serving as recruiting coordinator and pitching coach, he was elevated to the top job.
 After the 2013 season, Cashman was shot in the leg during an attempted robbery on campus.
 Cashman was on leave for the 2014 season, during which T. J. Baxter served as acting head coach; Baxter replaced him permanently following the season.